saurabh-sriva/customer-statement-processors/README.md

 ### Use Case

 - API accepts batch of records as a JSON list as a sample format given above.
-- Each records is validated according to validation rule as mentioned above.
+- Each records are validated according to validation rule as mentioned above.
 - API returns batch of response.
 Sample response as given below.

 ```json